LONDON (Reuters) - How do you make a computer-generated lion, warthog and hyena look real while singing and talking at the same time?

 “We were very subtle with it ...
 Every tiny adjustment to say just how much eyes open or close, how much eye whites you see on the inside or outside of the irises, they all have an emotional meaning for us as humans,” Valdez said.

-“But if ... you push it, you snap the connection of the photo realism of the image that you’re seeing with behavior that is of a different sort ...
+“But if ... you push it, you snap the connection of the photo realism of the image that you’re seeing with behaviour that is of a different sort ...
 It was a very tricky thing.”

 Reporting by Sarah Mills; Writing by Marie-Louise Gumuchian; editing by Diane Craft